24BCAAPRABU/RJS-Practical5/README.md

 # RJS-Practical5
-Build temperature converter celsius to fahrenheit using map functions.
+Build temperature converter from celsius to fahrenheit using map functions.